15 Creative Ways To Use Your Old / Expired Dated Planner

 Planning to work on your body?
 Try using your old planner to help.

-You can record your workouts, calories, water consumption, and many more things.
+You can use it as your fitness Bullet Journal and track workouts, calories, water consumption, and many more things.
 Make your planner a useful tool to keep yourself motivated and accountable.

 Said Masha finishing up that party-sized Reese’s cups pack at 1 am.
 Yup, I’m not a fitness girl myself, but I’m working on it.
 Just maybe not today.